 - Add a garnish of chopped fresh mint.

 A big dollop of vegan butter on the top of each individual bowl is amazing.
-It melts and seeps into the rice making it taste even more decadent.
+It melts and seeps into the rice, making it taste even more decadent.
 Vegan parmesan cheese and a generous scattering of fresh parsley and freshly ground black pepper are also highly recommended.
 As is a good bottle of Italian red wine for drinking ;O)

 On the side if you are extra hungry, some of my No Knead Focaccia and a crisp salad like my Sugar Snap Pea Salad would be great.
 I have yet to try it myself, but I am sure that King Oyster Mushroom "scallops" nestled on the top would be pretty amazing!